nprapps/lookatthis/README.md

 ### Starting a new post

-`fab post:$SLUG`: This function will ask you to create a new post and place it in the `posts` folder.
+Run `fab post:$SLUG`.
+This function will ask you to create a new post and place it in the `posts` folder.
 It will also create a spreadsheet for you and give you the URL to that spreadsheet in the terminal.

 ### Working on an existing post